 Note: GIS certificate program is completed after 24-quarter hours.
-GIS 4101 Introduction to GIS, and GIS 4110 Geographic Statistics are not transferable to the online MS-GISc degree program.
-Courses taken when they were 3.0 credit hours that will not count towards the MS degree: GIS 4501, GIS 4502.
+GIS 4101 Introduction to GIS is not transferable to the online MS-GISc degree program.

 GRADUATION: A student will not be approved for graduation until all coursework requirements and capstone project are completed and approved, and a grade is posted for GEOG 4993.